Bishop-Phelps Type Scalarization for Vector Optimization in Real Topological-Linear Spaces: Bishop-Phelps Type Scalarization in Vector Optimization

 Assume that the real topological-linear space $Y$ is endowed with a nontrivial cone $K \subseteq Y$.
 Consider a sublinear functional $\varphi: Y \to \mathbb{R}$ with $\varphi(0) = 0$.
 As highlighted in Section \ref{sec:introduction}, for any given point $a \in Y$ and any direction $k \in Y \setminus \{0\}$, the following scalarizations of the vector problem \eqref{vector_problem_P} will play a key role in our studies:

 and

 When dealing with the scalar problems \eqref{scal_problem_Kas} and \eqref{scal_problem_GerPasSer}, we will impose that $\varphi$ is $-C_\psi(x^*, \alpha)$ representing for some $(x^*, \alpha) \in Y^* \times \R_+$.
-Thus, the Bishop-Phelps type cone $C_\psi(x^*, \alpha)$ plays an important role in our scalarization approach due to the cone representing property of $\varphi$.
+Thus, the Bishop-Phelps type cone $C_\psi(x^*, \alpha)$ plays an important role in our scalarization approach due to the cone-representing property of $\varphi$.
 This is why our method is called \textbf{Bishop-Phelps type scalarization in vector optimization}.\\